History of the San Fernando Valley: Mission San Fernando

 By the end of the century, Spain had issued two grazing concessions north of the pueblo that included the southeastern corner of the Valley, Rancho San Rafael and Rancho Portesuelo.
-Francisco Reyes, alcalde or mayor of Los Angeles from 1793–1795, had set up a grazing operation which he called Rancho Encino located in what is now Mission Hills near the village of Pasakngna.
+Francisco Reyes, alcalde or mayor of Los Angeles from 1793 to 1795, had set up a grazing operation which he called Rancho Encino located in what is now Mission Hills near the village of Pasakngna.
 Reyes's property had a substantial water supply from artesian wells and limestone for building, and was situated a day's walk from the existing missions San Gabriel and San Buenaventura.
 In or shortly before 1797 he was persuaded to cede this land to the Franciscans to be the site of a new mission, receiving in exchange a square league (4460 acre) of land in the southern valley by the perennial spring where the Portola Expedition had first entered the Valley.
 This property he also called Rancho Encino (also recorded as El Encino and Los Encinos).

-Mission San Fernando Rey de España was founded at Reyes's original rancho site on September 8, 1797 by Father Fermín Lasuén.
+Mission San Fernando Rey de España was founded at Reyes's original rancho site on September 8, 1797, by Father Fermín Lasuén.
 The mission's grazing lands extended over the flatlands of the valley, and it also claimed jurisdiction over several smaller valleys to the north and west.
 From this time, the valley began to be called after the mission.

 The fathers were charged with "civilizing" the native peoples, which they named according to the mission which had jurisdiction over them.
 The native peoples associated with Mission San Fernando were called Fernandeños regardless of tribal affiliation or language, as those associated with Mission San Gabriel were called Gabrielinos.
 As the 19th century dawned, 541 Indians did the heavy work of the Mission San Fernando, tending the livestock and working the farmlands watered by irrigation from the mission's wells.
 The mission was famed for its red wine, and also grew pomegranates, figs and olives.
 By 1826, 56,000 longhorn cattle and 1,500 horses grazed on the mission lands of the valley floor.